DennisJacobs1992/heatChamberTempCntrl/README.txt

 - Compile by simply using the following command "make ex02_Inx_btn_txt"
 - Run the program using the following command "sudo ./ex02_Inx_btn_txt"

+The DS18B20 sensor uses the OneWire interface for data transfer.
+You can configure the OneWire inteface on any specific pin using the following command:
+"sudo dtoverlay w1-gpio gpiopin=12 pullup=0"
+For this project pins GPIO 12, 16, and 20 are configured for OneWire.
+Instead of 3 different GPIO's, one single GPIO could have been used, I discovered that later. to get the data I have used the "sensor" libray